rwdevlead/terraform-codespaces/labs/lab_11_using_multiple_providers_for_mulitple_regions/AWS/aws.md

 terraform apply
 ```

+Take a look at the outputs.
+Notice that the SNS topics are in two different regions (based on the ARN).
+That proves that the topics were deployed in two different regions but within the same Terraform configuration.

 ### 9. Clean Up Resources

-When you're done, clean up all resources:
+When you are done, clean up all resources:

 ```bash
 terraform destroy
 ```